promouseus/open-field/README.md

 The Promouseus open-field project aims to become the foundation to control your IT landscape with an out-of-the-box user and programming interface.

 ##User interface
-The web-based user interface is focuses on end-users in small business.
+The web-based user interface is focuses on end-users in small businesses.

 ##Programming interface
-The programming interface is create to allow company’s with a deeper understanding of IT to connect the user interface to there own infrastructure services.
+The programming interface is created to allow company’s with a deeper understanding of IT to connect the user interface to there own infrastructure services.
 For example: ISP’s are using Promouseus open-field to allow there users (customers) to manage there internet connections and firewall settings.

 ##Project status
 Currently we are rebuilding all infrastructure tools, concepts and idea’s that we created in the last 20 years to the open-field project.
 All current code is draft.
 At the end of 2017 we expect to launch the first out-of-the-box version with an installer included.